2025-26 Edition

 Overlaps with COMPSCI 171.

-Restriction: Computer Engineering Majors have first consideration for enrollment.
+Restrictions: Computer Engineering majors have the first consideration for enrollment.
 Computer Science Engineering Majors have second consideration for enrollment.

 EECS 119.
 VLSI.
 4 Units.